andrewpey/vtland/_posts/2018-11-25-intro-to-transport-hubs.md

 2. Load it onto the train and deliver it to a station near a city where a customer is located
 3. Sell the goods directly from a station to a customer

 However, this works well only for the simplest cases.
-The further the station location from a customer the less profit you will get from such a trade.
+The farther the station location from a customer the less profit you will get from such a trade.
 If the target city is big enough, this will become an issue, as train stations are usually big and it's hard or even impossible to place them close enough to a customer.

 {% include img.html src="/assets/posts/20181125-160708.png" alt="Delivering copper ore to the house on the top will bring much less profit due huge distance from train station" %}